 A simple telescopic pole is easily one of the most helpful pieces of equipment you can have.
-The best poles have a screw-in end that you can attach to different cleaning tools, but the real value is being able to quickly and easily reach anywhere in your pool without getting into it.
+The best poles have a screw-in end that you can attach to different cleaning tools, but the real value is quickly and easily reaching anywhere in your pool without getting into it.

 Make sure to get the sturdiest pole you can.
 We’re not going to recommend any specific brand, but sturdy poles are always a better choice because they hold up better at full extension.
 Cheaper poles may bend or crack if you put force on them while they’re fully out.
 Here is a decent option.

 Telescopic poles are pretty basic - here's a good option from JED Pool Tools that should be a good length for most pools.

 Pool skimmer nets attach to telescopic poles and similar devices.
 These nets provide a simple and easy way to gather debris from the surface of the water without having to swim up and grab it.